nguytest039/FE_Template/uiStyle.md

 Rules:
 - Make `thead` sticky as a block (`position: sticky; top: 0`).
-- Keep one deterministic border model (`border-collapse: collapse; border-spacing: 0`).
+- Keep one deterministic border model (`collapse` or `separate`), and keep it consistent with page-level/global table CSS.
 - Remove default table bottom spacing (`margin-bottom: 0`).
 - Let the wrapper own scroll (`.table-responsive { overflow: auto; }`).
 - Use one separator strategy consistently (border or inset-shadow).